January 26, 2015

 “It will also surprise you to know that some parents relate their children’s inability to perform well in school to witchcraft, which is very sad,” he says.

-To curb violence and promote understanding of different learning patterns, SAP provides comprehensive educational programs to street children with learning disabilities.
+To curb violence and promote understanding of different learning patterns, SAP provides comprehensive educational programs to children living on the street who have learning disabilities.
 An average day at the center includes individual classes, computer-based learning cartoons, lunch and crafts.

 The children also learn hygiene and income-generating skills such as beading, Hammond says.